dnulnets/oidcgk/README.md

 ## Deployment of the gatekeeper
 ### Configuring the gatekeeper
+The configuration is stored in the application.properties file.
 #### Base configuration (oidc.base)
 Contains configuration for the behaviour of the gatekeeper.
 |Property|Description|Default |